bfateen/genaiprototyping/README.md

 2. One-click prototype deployment system for Generative AI applications
 3. Web-based interface hosted on S3 with a modern, responsive design
 4. Real-time deployment status monitoring, progress tracking and removal with cleanup
-5. Interactive architecture visualization for deployed prototypes
+5. Auto-deleting prototypes with all resources (2 hour default) to prevent unwanted consts
 6. Direct links to AWS console for deployed services (S3, Lambda, API Gateway)
-7. Cost tracking and estimation for deployed prototypes
+7. Interactive architecture visualization for deployed prototypes
 8. Integrated explainer system with video tutorials and documentation
 9. Persistent state management using local storage
 10. CORS-enabled API endpoints for secure cross-origin requests